intel/container-experience-kits/validation/verification-manual/power_manager/README.md

 ```
 You can then check files 'max_freq_khz' or 'min_freq_khz' which should store your desired Uncore Frequency values.
 **Note:** Valid min and max values are determined by hardware.
 Die config will precede Package config, which will precede system-wide config.
+**Note:** To prevent both min and max frequency values of being the same value, please set "System BIOS > System Profile Settings > Uncore Frequency" from "Maximum" to "Dynamic" in machine's BIOS.

 To set up C-States, you can choose from three different options:
 ```